LaCucinaDeFi/la-cucina-contracts/README.md

   * _kitchenAddress: Indicates the address of the kitchen contract.

 ## Deploy Cooker contract
-* After deploying the above contracts, admin need to deploy the oven contract with following parameters-
+* After deploying the above contracts, admin need to deploy the cooker contract with following parameters-
   * _ingredientAddress: Indicates the address of the ingredient contract.
   * _dishNFTAddress: Indicates the dishNFT contracts address.
   * _lacTokenAddress: Indicates the lacToken address.
-* Add the Cooker contract`s address as excepted contract address in IngredientsNFT contract using the **addExceptedAddress()** method which requires the oven contract address as a parameter.
+* Add the Cooker contract`s address as excepted contract address in IngredientsNFT contract using the **addExceptedAddress()** method which requires the cooker contract address as a parameter.
-* Add the Cooker contract`s address as excepted contract address in DishesNFT contract using the **addExceptedAddress()** method which requires the oven contract address as a parameter.
+* Add the Cooker contract`s address as excepted contract address in DishesNFT contract using the **addExceptedAddress()** method which requires the cooker contract address as a parameter.
-* Grant the OVEN_ROLE to the oven contract in DishesNFT contract using the **grantRole()** method.
+* Grant the COOKER_ROLE to the cooker contract in DishesNFT contract using the **grantRole()** method.
 * Add the different types of flames usingthe **addFlame()** method which requires flame type name, preparation duration in seconds and the lac charge for selecting the flame.

 # Development